jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/describeInstanceVncUrl.md

 ## Description
-Get the VM vnc for connection management of virtual machines. <br>
+Get the vnc address of a VM to connect and manage the VM.
-The vnc address is valid for 1 hour.
-If the vnc address is not used within 1 hour after being obtained, it will become invalid automatically and need to be re-acquired again.
+The vnc address is valid for one hour.
+If the vnc address is not used within one hour after being obtained, it will become invalid automatically and need to be request again.

 ## Request method